 What Are Their Needs?

-These precious tribes are ripe unto harvest; they simply need people to show them the way back to the Genuine God!
+The precious Agariya tribe is ripe unto harvest; they simply need people to show them the way back to the True God.
+Who will go?